ersc-docs/ersc-docs.github.io/pages/workarounds.md

 > 1. Download the debug tool : [Nordgaren's Elden Ring Debug Tool](https://github.com/Nordgaren/Elden-Ring-Debug-Tool/releases/latest) <br/>
 > 2. Open the tool when you are loaded in on your character while solo. <br/>
-> 3. (recommended)Go to the grace tab in the tool and warp to a grace in Farum Azula.  <br/>
+> 3. (Recommended) Go to the grace tab in the tool and warp to a grace in Farum Azula.  <br/>
 > 4. In the debug tool go to the `misc` tab and type in `9116`. <br/>
 > 5. Press check <br/>